MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Selecting-Hardware-for-Your-MultiPoint-services-System.md

 |Active USB Extender Cable|Active USB cables that include a USB hub are typically bus powered; therefore, they are not recommended for connecting station hubs to the computer.|

 ### <a name="BKMK_SelectingUSBzeroclients"></a>Selecting USB zero clients
 A USB zero client is a USB hub that contains a video output.
 Therefore, it allows a monitor to be connected to the computer through a USB connection.
-For more information about using USB zero clients for video, see the [Selecting video hardware](../../../compute/remote-desktop-services/multipoint-1/Selecting-Hardware-for-Your-MultiPoint-Server-System.md#BKMK_Selectingvideohardware) section in this document.
+For more information about using USB zero clients for video, see [Selecting video hardware](#Selecting-video-hardware) in this document.
 A USB zero client can also enable the connection of a variety of USB and non\-USB devices to the hub.
 USB zero clients are produced by specific hardware manufacturers, and they require installing a device\-specific driver.

 ### <a name="BKMK_Selectingkeyboardsandmousedevices"></a>Selecting keyboards and mouse devices
 The keyboard and mouse devices that you plug\-in to the station will typically be USB devices.
 Some USB zero clients provide PS\/2 ports, in which case, the keyboard and mouse should use PS\/2 to connect to the station hub.
 You can also use a PS\/2 keyboard and mouse if you are setting up a PS\/2 direct\-video\-connected station.